Data Governance - Meta Data

 Overall, metadata is indispensable for effective data governance, quality control, and efficient resource management in modern digital environments.
 Its systematic collection, management, and utilization are critical to the successful exploitation of data as a valuable resource.

-In the AP, each KG Node has the capability to add metadata that supports data governance in your data management initiatives.
-For example, at the KG Node level, we can see this in the Properties section:
+In the AP, each Knowledge Node has the capability to add metadata that supports data governance in your data management initiatives.
+For example, at the Knowledge Node level, we can see this in the Properties section:

-To manage metadata at the column level, proceed to the Columns tab and click on the column with the gear icon:
+To manage metadata at the column level, proceed to the Columns tab and click on the gear icon of the column you want to configure:

-On the right panel, open the Meta Data tab, where you can add any relevant metadata.
+On the right panel, open the Data Governance tab, where you can add a Description, Column Purpose, Tags, and any additional Extra Data.

 You can filter to search nodes or columns and view more details on each object using the Overview option, which displays all essential information.